gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Commit-email-notifications-gij-self-managed.md

     category: git-integration-for-jira-data-center

 ---
-This feature is available starting **v2.6.29+** of the Git Integration for Jira app.

 This setting allows an individual user to receive or to stop receiving any of the notification emails.